 Employment-Based Green Cards - Application Process

-From job offer to receiving your U.S. green card: an overview of the process.
+From getting a job offer from a U.S. employer to waiting until it conducts recruitment to receiving your U.S. green card: Here's a summary of the required procedures.

-By , Attorney · Capital University Law School
+By , Attorney Capital University Law School

 Basic Steps to Receiving U.S. Lawful Permanent Residence Based on Employment

-In brief, applying for an employment based green card involves these steps:
+In brief, applying for an employment-based green card involves these steps:

 • Within 180 days of the PERM labor certification approval, your employer prepares and files a petition using Form I-140, issued by U.S. Citizenship and Immigration Services (USCIS).